 The deposits occur within the Archaean and Birrimian Regueïbat Shield.
 Those at Kedia d’Idjil comprise largely haematite mineralisation in ridges known as Guelbs.
 The massive Guelb Rhein and Oum Arwagen magnetite orebodies are much-folded sedimentary deposits.
 The 14km-long M’Haoudat ridge contains four steeply dipping, lens-shaped deposits, mostly haematite.
 TO14, discovered in 1991 in the Kedia area, is also a deep orebody of direct-shipping grade.

 Typically, richer ores grade 65% iron while siliceous ore contains 55% Fe.
-Proven and probable reserves of direct-shipping ore total 300Mt, and those requiring beneficiation 3,000Mt.
-Resources total 2,400Mt.
+Proven and probable reserves of direct-shipping ore total 300Mt, and those requiring beneficiation 3,000Mt while resources total 2,400Mt.
 Guelb El Aouj is estimated to contain 500Mt of ore grading 37.5% Fe.

 Open-pit mining of direct shipping hematite ore, using rotary drills, small shovels and trucks, commenced in 1963 at F’Derik, Rouessa and Tazadit.
 Primary and secondary crushing is done at Tazadit and the ore is railed to Nouadhibou in trains of up to 220 cars, each carrying 84t.
 The ore is stockpiled then reclaimed, crushed and screened for loading into vessels of up to 150,000dwt.
 SNIM scheduled the start of work on a second loading facility for 180,000dwt ships during 2005.

-Exploitation of a new, direct-shipping-grade ore discovery at M'Haoudat, 50km further east, began in 1991.
+The exploitation of a new, direct-shipping-grade ore discovery at M’Haoudat, 50km further east, began in 1991.
 The infrastructure was again extended and new equipment purchased, including three P&H 2800XPA shovels.
-This fleet went to the tough Guelb magnetite and the units there were moved to M'Haoudat.
+This fleet went to the tough Guelb magnetite and the units there were moved to M’Haoudat.
 The new mine has primary/secondary crushing, a stacker and a reclaimer.
-Also in 1991, TO14 was discovered close to Tazadit, and was developed immediately using equipment from the Guelb and Kedia mines.
+TO14 was discovered close to Tazadit in 1991 and was developed immediately using equipment from the Guelb and Kedia mines.

-In the later 1990s, SNIM upgraded the terminal handling facilities at Nouadhibou, commissioning new tertiary and quaternary crushing and screening at the Point Central plant to maintain production at 12Mt/y.
-A 960t/h regrinding circuit at the Guelb Rhein plant opened in November 2000.
+In the later 1990s, SNIM upgraded the terminal handling facilities at Nouadhibou, commissioning new tertiary and quaternary crushing and screening at the Point Central plant to maintain production at 12Mtpa.
+A 960tph regrinding circuit at the Guelb Rhein plant was opened in November 2000.

-Recent investment has further upgraded Guelb Rhein and modernised the railway.
-In April 2006, the SNIM board announced plans to increase output to permit the export of 14Mt/y ore by 2010, primarily by adding new equipment at the Rhein and TO14 mines.
+Additional investment further upgraded Guelb Rhein and modernised the railway.
+In April 2006, the SNIM board announced plans to increase output to permit the export of 14Mtpa ore by 2010, primarily by adding new equipment at the Rhein and TO14 mines.

-Furthermore, this project would be the first stage of a progressive capacity hike to 25Mt/y.
-In March 2007 SNIM and Sphere signed a Memorandum of Understanding with Saudi Basic Industries Corp. and Qatar Steel Co. covering joint development of the El Aouj project, subject to a satisfactory bankable feasibility study.
+The project was the first stage of a progressive capacity increase to 25Mtpa.
+In March 2007, SNIM and Sphere signed a memorandum of understanding with Saudi Basic Industries and Qatar Steel covering the joint development of the El Aouj project, subject to a satisfactory bankable feasibility study.

-The three mining areas shift around 75Mt/y of material.
-Approximately 50% of the 10–12Mt/y ore produced is processed at the mining area plants, and the remainder at Point Central.
+The three mining areas shift around 75Mtpa of material.
+Approximately 50% of the 10Mtpa–12Mtpa ore produced is processed at the mining area plants and the remainder at Point Central.
 SNIM markets several grades: 0mm to 90mm and 8mm to 30mm lump ores, sinter fines and high-phosphorus concentrates.